Ennodia vs Mixture-of-Agents and Ensembles

 Choose Ennodia When

-Section titled “Choose Ennodia When”- You want to run real local agent CLIs, not just raw model calls.
+Section titled “Choose Ennodia When”- You want to run real local agent command-line interfaces (CLIs), not only raw model calls.

 - You care about subprocess status, logs, failures, timeouts, and cancellation.

-- You want an agent to inspect candidate work and synthesize a result.
+- You want a Judge to inspect candidate work and a Result Advisor to recommend a result.

 - You need practical local delegation more than a research-grade ensemble.